apache/incubator-tuweni/PACKAGES.md

 Implementations of the Ethereum Patricia Trie, as described at https://github.com/ethereum/wiki/wiki/Patricia-Tree.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-merkle-trie` (`cava-merkle-trie.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-merkle-trie` (`tuweni-merkle-trie.jar`).

 # Package org.apache.tuweni.trie